firesim/firesim/docs/Advanced-Usage/Debugging-in-Software/RTL-Simulation.rst

-.. _meta-simulation:
+.. _metasimulation:

-Debugging & Testing with Meta-Simulation
+Debugging & Testing with Metasimulation
 =========================================

-When we speak of RTL simulation in FireSim, we are generally referring to
-_meta-simulation: simulating the FireSim simulator's RTL, typically using VCS or verilator.
-In contrast, we we'll refer to native simulation of the target's RTL as target-level simulation.
+When we speak of RTL simulation in FireSim, we are generally referring to `metasimulation`: simulating the FireSim simulator's RTL, typically using VCS or Verilator.
+In contrast, we we'll refer to native simulation of the target's RTL as `target-level` simulation.
 Target-level simulation in Chipyard is described at length `here <https://chipyard.readthedocs.io/en/latest/Simulation/Software-RTL-Simulation.html>`_.

 Meta-simulation is the most productive way to catch bugs before generating an AGFI, and a means for reproducing bugs seen on the FPGA.
-By default, meta-simulation uses an abstract but fast model of the host: the FPGA's DRAM controllers are modelled with DRAMSim2, the PCI-E subsystem is not simulated, instead the driver presents DMA and MMIO traffic directly via verilog DPI.
-Since FireSim simulations are robust against timing differences across hosts, target behavior observed in an FPGA-hosted simulation should be exactly reproducible in a meta-simulation.
+By default, metasimulation uses an abstract but fast model of the host: the FPGA's DRAM controllers are modeled with DRAMSim2, the PCI-E subsystem is not simulated, instead the driver presents DMA and MMIO traffic directly via verilog DPI.
+Since FireSim simulations are robust against timing differences across hosts, target behavior observed in an FPGA-hosted simulation should be exactly reproducible in a metasimulation.

-Generally, meta-simulators only slightly slower than target-level ones.
+Generally, meta-simulators are only slightly slower than target-level ones.
 This illustrated in the chart below.

 ====== ===== =======  ========= ============= =============
 Type   Waves VCS      Verilator Verilator -O1 Verilator -O2
 ====== ===== =======  ========= ============= =============
 Target Off   4.8 kHz  3.9 kHz   6.6 kHz       N/A
 Target On    0.8 kHz  3.0 kHz   5.1 kHz       N/A
 Meta   Off   3.8 kHz  2.4 kHz   4.5 kHz       5.3 KHz
 Meta   On    2.9 kHz  1.5 kHz   2.7 kHz       3.4 KHz
 ====== ===== =======  ========= ============= =============

-Note that using more agressive optimization levels when compiling the Verilated-design dramatically lengths compile time:
+Note that using more aggressive optimization levels when compiling the Verilated-design dramatically lengthens compile time:

 ====== ===== =======  ========= ============= =============
 Type   Waves VCS      Verilator Verilator -O1 Verilator -O2